-Week 13-16 essay arguing a position
+Week 13-16 process essay about adding to a Wikipedia entry

-Week 17 Final essay evaluating progress against an independent measure
+Week 17 Final essay

-Students' final grades will be calculated on the total points earned on the essays assigned, which are listed below on the tentative course outline the course shell's grade grid.
+Students' final grades will be calculated on the total points earned on the essays assigned, which are listed below on the tentative course outline, along with the class participation points earned and the work posted to the moodle site.
+To earn a passing grade in this class, all three of the major essays must earn at least a C. Revision opportunities are available and encouraged to meet this requirement.

-Course Objectives/Competencies
+Course Objectives/Competencies:

-The following competencies reflect the contribution of College Composition II to the General Education Objectives and thus are assessed as part of the course as well as part of the assessment of learning outcomes of the General Education Curriculum.

-- Students will be able to write academic essays or other genres with clarity and accuracy after learning and practicing the stages of writing. - Students will read closely and analyze and appreciate what is read. - Students will learn to find and evaluate sources, then integrate and acknowledge sources in their writing. - Students will learn to work collaboratively with others and will apply a variety of invention and review techniques to their own and each other's writings.
+Students will be able to write academic essays or other genres with clarity and accuracy after learning and practicing the stages of writing.

+Students will read closely and analyze and appreciate what is read.

+Students will learn to find and evaluate sources, then integrate and acknowledge sources in their writing.

+Students will learn to work collaboratively with others and will apply a variety of invention and review techniques to their own and each other's writings.

-Express ideas through effective writing Sub-competencies:
+Express ideas through effective writing

+Sub-competencies:
-• Use the stages of a writing process to develop, organize, and present ideas in writing.

-- Analyze the demands and possible strategies of a writing task, based on topic, purpose, and audience, and then accomplish that task with clarity, understanding, and sensitivity. - Demonstrate competent college-level writing through finished written texts that typically include a clear, original idea, appropriate evidence and support, and a style of language that serves the writer's purpose and audience. - Use Edited Standard Written English in spelling, grammar, punctuation, and syntax, and present written work in a style and format consistent with the demands of an academic setting.
+- Use the stages of a writing process to develop, organize, and present ideas in writing. - Analyze the demands and possible strategies of a writing task, based on topic, purpose, and audience, and then accomplish that task with clarity, understanding, and sensitivity. - Demonstrate competent college-level writing through finished written texts that typically include a clear, original idea, appropriate evidence and support, and a style of language that serves the writer's purpose and audience. - Use Edited Standard Written English in spelling, grammar, punctuation, and syntax, and present written work in a style and format consistent with the demands of an academic setting.